 - B. Drum Brake Inspection: When inspecting drum brakes, the technician shall inspect the following items: - 1.
 Brake shoe linings for proper thickness and correct installation.
-The thickness of the brake lining (friction material) must be greater than or equal to that specified by the manufacturer's service limits, or if not available, the lining must be greater than or equal to 1/32" thick for bonded linings or 1/64" above rivet heads on riveted linings. - 2.
-Check condition of linings for contamination with grease, oil, brake fluid or other material, cracking, evidence of overheating, and secure mounting of the friction material to the metal backing. - 3.
-Each drum for grooves, corrosion, or cracks including on the drum's mating surface.
+The thickness of the brake lining (friction material) must be greater than or equal to that specified by the manufacturer's service limits, or if that information is not available, the lining must be greater than or equal to 1/32 inch thick for bonded linings or 1/64 inch above rivet heads on riveted linings. - 2.
+Check condition of linings for contamination with grease, oil, brake fluid, or other material, as well as for cracking, evidence of overheating, and secure mounting of the friction material to the metal backing. - 3.
+Each drum for any grooves, corrosion, or cracks, including on the drum's mating surface.
 Each brake drum's measured inner diameter must not be greater than the maximum diameter specification. - 4.
-Check S-type cam on air brake equipped vehicles including the slack- adjuster, push rod, cam and shoe rollers are presented, undamaged, and securely fastened. - 5.
+Check S-type cam on air brake equipped vehicles, including checking that the slack-adjuster, push rod, cam, and shoe rollers are present, undamaged, and securely fastened. - 5.
 Actuating arm on a trailer equipped with an electrical brake system to ensure the arm is securely fastened, moves without binding, and activates the brake shoes. - 6.
 Check springs and hold-downs (brake hardware).
 Inspect for missing or damaged return springs, hold-downs, and automatic adjusters. - 7.
-Check backing plates and anchors for loose, bent, or distorted backing plates and galled anchors. - 8.
-Condition of wheel/axle/hub bearings and grease seals by checking for evidence of looseness and/or leakage.
+Check backing plates and anchors for any loose, bent, or distorted backing plates and galled anchors. - 8.
+Condition of wheel/axle/hub bearings and grease seals by checking for any and all evidence of looseness or leakage.